alteryx/featuretools/docs/source/guides/deployment.rst

 .. note ::

-    Features created in one version of Featuretools are not guaranteed to work in another.
+    Features saved in one version of Featuretools are not guaranteed to load in another.
 This means the features might need to be re-created after upgrading Featuretools.

 .. ipython:: python